willkg/douglas/docs/config_variables.rst

       py["blog_description"] = "Critiques of restaurants in the Boston area"

-   Or if your blog covered development on Pyblosxom, your ``blog_description`` might go like this::
+   Or if your blog covered development on Douglas, your ``blog_description`` might go like this::

       py["blog_description"] = (
-          "Ruminations on the development of Pyblosxom and " "related things that I discovered while working on " "the project")
+          "Ruminations on the development of Douglas and " "related things that I discovered while working on " "the project")